pvcraven/web-development-class/source/semester_2/assignments/save_form_data/save_form_data.rst

   stmt.setString(1, my_data_1);
   stmt.setString(2, my_data_2);

 * The way we set up the database, the table will auto-create the id field.
 You do not want to insert a value for id.
+* You won't be returning a list, so you can remove that variable.
+* You won't need to process a ``ResultSet`` so you can remove that whole while loop.
+* When inserting data, you need ``executeUpdate`` instead of ``executeQuery``.
+* Once you finish the DAO method, call it from your servlet and pass it the ``Person`` object.
 * Make sure your code inserts the record doesn't log any errors.
-You should be able to refesh the page and see the new record after it is inserted.
+You should be able to refresh the page and see the new record after it is inserted.

 Step 6 - Refresh the Table Automatically
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^